By Jeff Shuttleworth

 Bay City News Service

-One of the three men who kidnapped a busload of Chowchilla schoolchildren in 1976 and buried them in a quarry in Livermore could be released from prison as soon as May due to a state appellate court ruling.
+A state parole panel Tuesday (April 5) upheld a previous ruling that grants parole to one of the three men who kidnapped a busload of Chowchilla schoolchildren in 1976 and buried them in a quarry in Livermore.

-The three kidnappers were all from families in Atherton and Portola Valley.
+The kidnappers were all from wealthy families in Atherton and Portola Valley.

 The men left the bus camouflaged in a creek bed and drove the children and bus driver, Ed Ray, to the California Rock and Gravel Quarry in Livermore.